ballerina-attic/gmail-spreadsheet-integration/README.md

 ### <a name="before-begin"></a> Before you begin
 ##### Understand the package structure

 Ballerina is a complete programming language that can have any custom project structure as you wish.
-Although language allows you to have any package structure, we'll stick with the following simple package structure for this project.
+Although the language allows you to have any package structure, use the following simple package structure for this project.

 ```
 gmail-spreadsheet-integration